emberjs/website/source/blog/2018-06-29-ember-3-2-released.md

 Now you can use `firstName` and `lastName` inside the `let` block with the comfort of knowing that the logic is in a single place.
 This is a neat way of introducing bindings in your templates without making them properties on the controller or component.

 What is important to know about the `let` helper is that it only works as a block helper.
-This means that you cannot do like this:
+This means that you cannot do something like this:

 ```handlebars
 {{let